Chagas disease

 - Insect bites: triatomine bugs, commonly known as kissing bugs, transmit the T. cruzi parasites by biting people and defecating or urinating close by; the parasites enter the body when people unintentionally scratch the area, allowing the parasites in the faeces or urine to enter the bite

-- Mother-to-child: transmission from mother to child during pregnancy or childbirth
+- Mother-to-child: can be passed from mother to child during pregnancy or childbirth

 - Blood transfusion or organ transplant: this type of transmission has decreased in the last decade because of improved control in blood banks and hospitals